-Funding for this course is available from the Student Loans Company.
+Funding for this course is available from the Student Loans Company (Student Finance England).

-To be eligible for this funding you must first make an application using the link below in the How to Apply section and check you meet the Loan eligibility criteria below.
+To be eligible for this funding you must first check you meet the loan eligibility criteria below and then make an application using the link below in the How to Apply section.

 At the point of booking with us you will not be asked to pay any fees.

-Once we have confirmed your place you will be eligible to apply to the Student Loans Company for a Lifelong Learning Loan to cover the course fees.
+Once we have confirmed your place you will be eligible to apply to the Student Loans Company via GOV.UK for a HESC loan to cover the course fees.
 You cannot make an application for a loan until we have confirmed your place.

 Each loan application covers the fee for one course.
 Loan applications can take 4-6 weeks to be processed so please complete the booking with us as soon as you are able to.

-You can apply for a HE Short Course Loan if all of the following are true:
+You can apply for a HESC loan if all of the following are true:

 - you're a UK national or Irish Citizen or have settled status under the EU Settlement Scheme or indefinite leave to enter or remain so there are no restrictions on how long you can stay